cyclus/cyclus.github.com/source/devdoc/main.rst

 cyclus mainline of development *you must fork the cyclus core repository into your own github account and submit 'Pull Requests'*.

+If you haven't already, check out :doc:`../basics/main`

 Getting Started
 ---------------

-First things first - read :doc:`get_and_build`.
-After successfully acquiring and building *Cyclus*, you can begin developing:

 .. toctree::
    :maxdepth: 1

    get_and_build
-   cyclus_env
    dynamic_loading
+..   cyclus_env

 Core Concepts and Expectations
 ------------------------------